 To apply for a consolidated grant, applicants must submit separate renewal project applications and supplemental applications for each of the grants that are proposed to be consolidated, and an application for the new consolidated grant with the combined budget and information of all grants proposed for consolidation.
 Project applications for the grants that are proposed to be consolidated will be ranked, and if all those grants are selected, HUD will award the single consolidated grant.
-If one of the grants proposed to be consolidated is found to be ineligible for consolidation or is not selected, HUD will award all grants that are eligible for renewal and selected as separate grants.
+If one of the grants that are eligible for renewal and selected as separate grants.
 See Section III.B.4.b.(8) of the FY 2023 NOFO for additional requirements.